MarcL/marclittlemore.com/src/posts/2025/2025-08-31-recovering-my-apple-podcast-feed.md

     url: https://unsplash.com/@chris_lynch_
 ---

-Way back in the early 2000s, I was still quite a successful DJ under my alter ego of [DJ Cruze](https://www.djcruze.co.uk/).
-I was regularly travelling to Germany and playing at various clubs and I wanted to share my mixes with a wider audience, and get more gigs!
-Around this time I discovered podcasts and started digging into what they were and how to create them.
+Way back in the mid 2000s, I was still quite a successful DJ under my alter ego of [DJ Cruze](https://www.djcruze.co.uk/).
+I was regularly travelling to Germany and playing at various clubs and I wanted to share my mixes with a wider audience, and yes, try to get a few more DJ gigs!
+I also discovered podcasts for the first time and started digging into what they were and listened to a few, mainly Leo Laporte's "This Week In Tech (TWIT)" and Adam Curry's "The Daily Source Code".
+Nerdy ones!

-As I was a video games programmer at the time, I wasn't an expert on the web so I had originally set up my DJ Cruze website as a Blogger site and then moved over to a self-hosted Wordpress site when I needed more control over it.
-I knew that Wordpress supported RSS and with a couple of extra plugins, I soon had an RSS feed set up for a new podcast.
+As I was a video games programmer at the time, I wasn't an expert on the web so I had naively set up my DJ Cruze website as a Blogger site.
+This worked for a while but I moved over to self-hosted Wordpress to get a bit more control over it once I started finding the limitations of Blogger.
+It also allowed me to set up an RSS feed for my blog posts and then I discovered that this was the key to podcasting.
+I knew that Wordpress supported RSS and after some research, and with a couple of extra Wordpress plugins, I soon had an RSS feed set up for a new podcast.

 Around 2005, Apple leaned heavily into podcasting and allowed you to submit your podcast to their iTunes directory.
-I submitted my podcast and quickly discovered that I needed to cache my feed to stop my shared Dreamhost website from quickly using up all of its bandwidth.
+I submitted my podcast into the ether and thought nothing much of it.
+However, I soon gained some fans and quickly discovered that I needed to cache my feed to stop my shared Dreamhost website from quickly using up all of its bandwidth.
 I really was a noob when it came to understanding web technologies at the time!

 ## Enter Feedburner

 Feedburner was a web service that let you manage RSS feeds and, more importantly for me, it could cache them and handle all the bandwidth.
-I remember the relief when I found it - finally, a solution to my bandwidth problems that didn't involve paying for better hosting!
+I remember the relief when I found it.
+Finally, a solution to my bandwidth problems that didn't involve me paying for better hosting!
+I was far too much of a cheapskate back then.

 I quickly set up a redirect so my Wordpress feed URL pointed to Feedburner instead: